skip to main content

 it would appear that apparently

-prior to before, ahead of
+prior to ahead of, before

 subsequent to after, following, later, next, then

-this office we, us, I, me
+this office I, me. us, we

-under the provisions of under, by
+under the provisions of by, under

 until such time until

-with regard to about, for as for, on
+with reference to, with regard to about, for as for, on

 For more simpler, concise alternatives to wordy, bureaucratic phrases